Kingsford-Group/glitter/README.md

 ## Includes

 A line matching with `^\s*@include\s+".+"$` is an include line.
 It is replaced by the contents of the file named between the quotes.
 Includes act (nearly) exactly as if the lines in the included file were typed in at the point of the include.
-The one exception to this is the `@glitter` command which always has file scope.
+The one exception to this is the `@glitter top` command which always has include tree scope, meaning that a `@glitter top` means “set the filename to this file and the includes under it to be the inferred filename.”

 ## Example